 Rauscher says the agriculture department’s main focus now is on education and outreach, although the emerald-ash-borer budget has been scaled back to $1 million per year.
 The money pays for enforcement of the quarantines in the lower and upper peninsulas, and for the process of certifying lumber, firewood, or other wood material shipped out of state.
 “Education and outreach is a big chunk of it,” he says, “and what we don’t do ourselves, we contract it out to MSU.”

 An early misconception by the state was that the emerald ash borer was immune to any insecticide.
-The public was warned that treating ash trees to ward off attack was a waste of time and money.
+The public was warned that treating ash trees to ward off attacks was a waste of time and money.

 Longtime arborist Susan Shock took another approach.
 She figured early on that the insect, like any other borer, would be most vulnerable in the early larva stage.
 She deduced that timely injections during the incubation period in late spring would kill the larvae before adult insects could emerge from the trees.